buyly/cloud-functions/README.md

-this is a firebase and supabase functions project
+This is a firebase and supabase functions project